TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 functionality such as SPI, PWM, or I2C, so these pins need extra multiplexing (muxing) in order to be usable.
 Table 1 shows this such that a programmer can easily see all the muxing pins affected for a given Arduino* header pin.
 The color codes in the table show related boxes.
-For example, the blue boxes are meant to show the relationship between the pin mux pins and the pin modes. ~~This table is a synopsis of the more detailed tables below, which contain extra information, such as schematic pin numbers.
-For most needs, this synopsized table should suffice.~~
+For example, the blue boxes are meant to show the relationship between the pin mux pins and the pin modes.
+This table is a synopsis of the more detailed tables below, which contain extra information, such as schematic pin numbers, pins used for muxing, etc. For most needs, this synopsized table should suffice.